pulp-platform/padrick/docs/config_file.rst

 landing pads etc. Padrick does not contain a list of hardcoded IO config signals but leaves full control to the user.

-Each pad_type as a set of associated pad signals that are required to control the pad.
+Each pad_type has a set of associated pad signals that are required to control the pad.
 For a typical IO pad, there are at least three signals:

 - The signal connecting to the pads TX-buffer (SoC -> pad signal)
 - The signal connecting to the pads RX-buffer (pad -> SoC signal)
-- The pad signal itself which connectes to the toplevel of the RTL and is wired to the bonding pads of the chip.
-In addition to these signals there are most often numerous additional signals that control additional features of the pad like driving strenght, optional schmidt-triggers etc.
+- The pad signal itself which connectes to the toplevel of the RTL and is wired to the bonding pads/bumps of the chip.
+In addition to these signals there are most often numerous additional signals that control additional features of the pad like driving strength, optional schmidt-triggers etc.

-In addition to these signals there are most often numerous additional signals that control additional features of the pad like driving strenght, optional schmidt-triggers etc.

 Here is a (well documented) example of a ``pad_signals`` section for a very rudimentary IO pad: